mcflugen/nsf_supporting_docs/docs/Hutton_Facilities_and_Equipment.md

 managed by RC.
 Archive storage consists of a two level hierarchical storage management (HSM) solution, with disk storage for data that is more likely to be accessed and tape for data that is less likely to be accessed frequently.
-The cost for the research is $ 100/TB/year for disk and $ 20/TB/year for tape.

 ## Web Server